 What measures are you putting in place for social distancing?

-We our advising all our customers to use card payments instead of cash wherever possible and to shop alone where you can and avoid shopping as a family.
+We are advising all our customers to use card payments instead of cash wherever possible and to shop alone where you can and avoid shopping as a family.
 Our priority continues to be our members, customers and our colleagues in store and we ask that you please be patient at this time.
 These measures are put in place for your safety and we are doing all we can to protect all those concerned in an ever evolving situation.

 How often are you cleaning the till surfaces, self-surface tills and trolleys?